Notproginfinix/phhusson-treble_experimentations/Infinix-Hot-10.md

 * Disable verity and verification via `fastboot flash vbmeta vbmeta.img --disable-verity --disable-verification`
 * Reboot to fastbootd via `fastboot reboot fastboot`
 * If your GSI unzipped size is 1.4gb or lower, you can immediately flash it as system via `fastboot flash system example_arm64_gsi.img`
-* If your GSI unzipped size is higher (1.6-2.6gb) and you get *Not enough space to resize partition* while flashing it, try `fastboot resize-logical-partition product 33500` (you can probably delete the logical partition it but I just resize it just to be safe)
+* If your GSI unzipped size is higher (1.6-2.6gb) and you get *Not enough space to resize partition* while flashing it, try `fastboot resize-logical-partition product 33500` (you can probably delete the logical partition it but I just resize it just to be safe) and then flash system via `fastboot flash system example_arm64_gsi.img`

 ## ⚙️ Hardware support